Peter537/Soft2-Eksamensopgave/documentation/project/requirements/technical-stories.md

 **Size:** L
 **Priority:** Medium
-**TS-6:** Set Up Performance Tests with JMeter
+**TS-6:** Set Up Performance Tests with NBomber
 **As a** DevOps
-**I want** to set up performance tests using JMeter so that load scenarios validate SLOs under stress.
+**I want** to set up performance tests using NBomber so that load scenarios validate SLOs under stress.
-**AC-1:** Write JMeter scripts for key user flows.
+**AC-1:** Write NBomber scripts for key user flows.
 **AC-2:** Integrate into workflow for automated runs.
 **AC-3:** Validate correct performance-tool in documentation.